BigBIueWhale/llm_server_windows/README.md

 # Ollama Setup & Startup Scripts

-This project folder contains two PowerShell scripts used for installing and launching Ollama on Windows 10/11 systems.
-The scripts are designed to be run side-by-side and perform the following actions:
+This project folder contains two PowerShell scripts used for installing and launching Ollama on Windows 10/11 systems on startup.

+The [on_startup.ps1](./on_startup.ps1) script reboots ollama on set times based on `$restartMinutes = @(` variable definition.
+This is to increase robustness- for example: what happens when Ollama decides to use the CPU instead of GPU?
+The reboot makes everything work again.

 ## Install
 1. Download `OllamaSetup.exe` installer for Windows (I used version 0.6.5) and copy to this project root directory.